-SR-IOV requires support in the server chipset beyond standard virtualization technologies, including operating system control of PCI-Express and interrupt remapping.
+SR-IOV requires support in the server chipset beyond standard virtualization technologies, including operating system control of PCIe and interrupt remapping.
 The server may have BIOS options to control SR-IOV, and typically these are disabled by default.
 The following may need modification in your system BIOS during boot:

 - Enable "Virtualization", such as Intel VT-x or AMD-V. This is required for any virtual machine. - Explicitly enable SR-IOV in the system BIOS.
-This may be called Intel VT-d (Virtualization Technology for Direct I/O), AMD-Vi (AMD I/O Virtualization Technology), or IOMMU.
+The specific name for this option varies between vendors.
+For instance it may be called Intel VT-d (Virtualization Technology for Direct I/O), AMD-Vi (AMD I/O Virtualization Technology), or IOMMU.